First of all, congratulations if you’re pregnant or planning to have a baby soon.

 Naturally, your major focus right now is having a problem-free pregnancy and welcoming a healthy baby into the world.
-The last thing you want to be dealing with is flu and symptoms like fever, headaches, a sore throat, muscle aches and tiredness.
+The last thing you want to be dealing with are flu symptoms like fever, headaches, a sore throat, muscle aches and tiredness.

 Getting the flu can cause serious problems when you are pregnant.
 Even if you are generally healthy, changes in immune, heart, and lung functions during pregnancy make you more likely to get severely ill from the flu.

-This is important because babies less than 6 months of age are too young to get a flu vaccine.
-When you breastfeed your infant, antibodies may also be passed through the breast milk.
+This is important because babies less than 6 months of age are too young to get a flu vaccine and these antibodies will help protect your baby from flu in the first few months after birth.

-The Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG) strongly recommends influenza vaccination for pregnant women to protect both the mother and the baby.
+Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG) strongly recommends influenza vaccination for pregnant women to protect both the mother and the baby.

 The mild symptoms that some people get after a flu shot are usually related to the vaccine generating an immune response.
 This is how vaccines work - by training the immune system to recognise parts of the flu virus so it can respond more effectively when it encounters the real thing.
 There is no "live virus" in the flu shot.
 Your body responds to parts of the flu virus in the vaccine; you cannot catch the flu from it.